YasserJaber98/Starbucks-Customers-Response-Prediction/README.md

 ## Data Modeling
 An XGBoost classifier was trained to predict offer completion with a focus on maximizing the recall score.
 The model achieved an 86% recall score, indicating its effectiveness in identifying customers likely to respond to offers.

+## Licensing, Authors, Acknowledgements
+This project was completed as part of the Udacity Data Science Nanodegree program.
+The data was provided by Starbucks.
+Feel free to use the code as you please with attribution to the original author.